dbos-inc/dbos-docs/docs/python/programming-guide.md

 The only change we make is adding the [`@DBOS.workflow`](./tutorials/workflow-tutorial.md) annotation to `greeting_endpoint`.
 **This single line transforms your FastAPI endpoint into a durably executed workflow!**
-For demonstration purposes, we also introduce a sleep to interrupt your app midway through the workflow.
+For demonstration purposes, we also introduce a sleep so you can interrupt your app midway through the workflow.

 To see the power of durable execution, restart your app with `dbos start`.
 Then, visit this URL: http://localhost:8000/greeting/Mike.